NCIOCPL/cgov-digital-platform/docroot/profiles/custom/cgov_site/modules/custom/pdq_glossifier/js/ckeditor5_plugins/glossifier/README.md

 could be in a single `index.js` - the only file the MUST be present is `/src/index.js`.
 However, splitting the plugin into concern-specific files has maintainability benefits.

+Oh and we got creative with using Drupal.dialog since CDEditor 5 does not have dialogs anymore.